Actipro/WPF-Controls/Documentation/topics/shared/windows-media.md

 ## IconFrameConverter Class

-[IconFrameConverter](xref:@ActiproUIRoot.Media.IconFrameConverter) value converter can be used in binding statements to select an image frame based on its size from an icon (*.ICO*) file.
-Normally, the first frame from icon file is returned which may not be the desired size.
+[IconFrameConverter](xref:@ActiproUIRoot.Media.IconFrameConverter) value converter can be used in binding statements to select an image frame based on its size from an icon (ICO) file.
+Normally, the first frame from the icon file is returned which may not be the desired size.
 Using this value converter, a different size frame can be selected regardless of whether it's the first frame.

-By default, [IconFrameConverter](xref:@ActiproUIRoot.Media.IconFrameConverter) will return the first `32x32` image frame.
+By default, [IconFrameConverter](xref:@ActiproUIRoot.Media.IconFrameConverter) will return the first 32x32 image frame.
 The desired size can be set using [DesiredHeight](xref:@ActiproUIRoot.Media.IconFrameConverter.DesiredHeight) and [DesiredWidth](xref:@ActiproUIRoot.Media.IconFrameConverter.DesiredWidth).
 If no image of the desired size is found, then the passed value is returned.

 ## IconFrameSelector Class

-[IconFrameSelector](xref:@ActiproUIRoot.Media.IconFrameSelector) markup extension can be used in XAML to select an image frame based on its size from an icon (*.ICO*) file.
-Normally, the first frame from icon file is returned which may not be the desired size.
+[IconFrameSelector](xref:@ActiproUIRoot.Media.IconFrameSelector) markup extension can be used in XAML to select an image frame based on its size from an icon (ICO) file.
+Normally, the first frame from the icon file is returned which may not be the desired size.
 Using this markup extension, a different size frame can be selected regardless of whether it's the first frame.

-By default, [IconFrameSelector](xref:@ActiproUIRoot.Media.IconFrameSelector) will return the first `32x32` image frame.
+By default, [IconFrameSelector](xref:@ActiproUIRoot.Media.IconFrameSelector) will return the first 32x32 image frame.
 The desired size can be set using [DesiredHeight](xref:@ActiproUIRoot.Media.IconFrameSelector.DesiredHeight) and [DesiredWidth](xref:@ActiproUIRoot.Media.IconFrameSelector.DesiredWidth).
 If no image of the desired size is found, then the default `ImageSource` is returned.

 ## LinearGradientBrushExtension Class